xplosionmind/old.tommi.space/_notes/public/Stop highlighting start underlining.md

 ## Styling

 An appendix for techies: as you may have noticed, underlined text in this website is a bit darker (or brighter, if you are in light mode) than the text.
 This is because <u>I love when the underlining is subtle an simple</u>.
 I did this by using a very nice CSS property: [`text-decoration-style`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration-style 'text-decoration-style on MDN').
-In this website's CSS I set it up like this:
+In this website’s CSS I set it up like this:

     /* Instead of using a weaker grey, I decreased the opacity of the original text color, instead */
     * {